A guide to visiting the hiddem gem of Kinabatangan Caves from Sukau.

 For those looking to spend a little bit of time exploring the Kinabatangan River and to make the most of the incredible wildlife river cruises from here, then chances are you'll be staying in Sukau.

 The village itself is quite small and positioned along the banks of the river itself.
-There are no ATMs or supermarkets here, so you’ll need to prepare.
-To help you, I’ve written a detailed blog on how to get here, where to stay and what to expect.
+There are no ATMs or supermarkets here, so you'll need to prepare.
+To help you, I've written this guide on how to get to Kinabatangan, including advice on where to stay and tips for booking a wildlife river cruise.

 Other Kinabatangan Cave and River Cruise Option

-If you’d prefer to visit the larger Gomantong Caves, then you can book a cave and river cruise tour online.
-I didn’t do this option since I decided to stay in Sukau over a few days.
-However, if you’d prefer a hotel pickup and a guided tour from Sandakan, then you can book this trip for under $90.
+If you'd prefer to visit the larger Gomantong Caves, then you can book a cave and river cruise tour online.
+I didn't do this option since I decided to stay in Sukau over a few days.
+However, if you'd prefer a hotel pickup and a guided tour from Sandakan, then you can book this trip instead.